MobilePayDev/MobilePayDev.github.io/docs/subscriptions/subscriptions-payments.md

 ## Callbacks

 Once the payment status changes from *Pending* to *Executed, Declined, Rejected* or *Failed*, a callback will be done to the callback address, which is configurable via `PATCH /api/providers/{providerId}` with path value `/payment_status_callback_url`.
-The `/payment_status_callback_url` should be a HTTPS.
+The `/payment_status_callback_url` should be HTTPS.
 If you try to configure it to HTTP, you will get a bad request with the following error message: "The hyperlink reference must use https scheme"

 We are sending callbacks in two ways: